dlaurie/lua-assign/README.md

     assign = require "lua-assign"
     task, skill = assign(scores[,option])
+    nil, msg[, task, job] = assign(scores[,option])

 `scores`: A table with pairs `job,shortlist`, where `shortlist` is a table with pairs `person,score`, and `score` is a number.
-Numbers should be such that no precision is lost in addition, e.g. integers not too close to overflowing.
+Numbers should be such that no precision is lost in addition, e.g. integers not too close to overflowing, or fractions with a smallish power of 2 as denominator.

 `task`: A table with pairs `person,job` where `person` is a key in `scores[job]` and each key in `scores` appears as `job` exactly once.
 If such an assignment does not exist, `nil` is returned unless `option` is given.
 The total of `scores[job][person]` over the pairs in `task` is a maximum.
 The table `task` has a metatable, see below.

 `skill`: A table of numbers whose keys all appear in `task`, needed when calling `task`.

-If `task==nil`, `skill` is a message.
+If the first return value is `nil`, an error message is returned.
+If it says something about a subset, the current `task` and the job that could not be added are the third and fourth return values.

 `option`:

 1.  `assign(scores,"partial")` returns the most complete partial assignment that could be found.
 The returned values are maximal over the jobs actually assigned, not over all choices of jobs.
 2.  `assign(scores,low)` means that every person who appears in any shortlist is treated as if on other shortlists too, with score `low`.
-The returned assignment may include pairs `person,job` for which `scores[job][person]` is nil.
+The returned assignment may include phony jobs, i.e. pairs `person,job` for which `scores[job][person]` is nil.
+The lower you make `low`, the fewer of these phony jobs appear.
-3.  `assign(scores,"employ")` acts like `assign(scores,low)`, but `low` is calculated such that as many jobs as possible are assigned.
-Unlike `assign(scores,"partial")`, the assignment is maximal over all assignments that assign that number of jobs.
-The downside is that `assign(scores,"employ")` fills up the shortlists.
-If the original shortlists are sparse, `assign(scores,"partial")` is much faster.
+3.  `assign(scores,"employ")` acts like `assign(scores,low)`, but `low` is calculated to be low enough that as many genuine jobs as possible are assigned.
+This is similar to what `assign(scores,"partial")` does, except that:

+   - Every job appears to be assigned to somebody.
+You need to examine `scores[job][person]` yourself to find the phony jobs.
+   - The assignment is maximal over all ways to choose that number of jobs, whereas `partial` is only maximal over the set of jobs actually assigned.
+   - If the original shortlists are sparse, `assign(scores,"partial")` is faster.

 ### metamethods of `task`: